Embassy of the United States, London

 The Embassy of the United States of America in London is the diplomatic mission of the United States in the United Kingdom.
-It is located in Nine Elms and is the largest American embassy in Western Europe and the focal point for events relating to the United States held in the United Kingdom.
+Its office is located in Nine Elms and is the largest American embassy in Western Europe and the focal point for events relating to the United States held in the United Kingdom.

-There has been an American legation in London since John Adams was appointed the first minister in 1785.
-The embassy building in Nine Elms overlooks the River Thames and has been opened to the public since 13 December 2017, and was formally opened in January 2018.
-For much of the 20th century and into the 21st, the chancery was in Grosvenor Square, Westminster, London.
-Winfield House is the ambassador's official residence and located in Regents Park.
+The embassy building in Nine Elms overlooks the River Thames and has been open to the public since 13 December 2017: it was formally opened in January 2018.

+John Adams was the first minister to open an American legation in London, in 1785 at 9 Grosvenor Square, Westminster, London.
+For much of the 20th century and into the 21st, the chancery was in a purpose-built building in Grosvenor Square.

+Since 1955, Winfield House in Regent's Park has served as the ambassador's official residence.

 History

 The American legation in London was first situated in Great Cumberland Place, later moving to Piccadilly, 98 Portland Place (1863–1866), and 123 Victoria Street in Westminster (1883–1893).
 The legation was upgraded to an embassy in 1893 and remained at Victoria Street until 1912, when it moved to 4 Grosvenor Gardens.

 In 1938, the embassy was moved to 1 Grosvenor Square (which later housed part of the Canadian High Commission).

 During this time, Grosvenor Square began to accommodate several U.S. government offices, including the headquarters of Supreme Allied Commander, General Dwight D. Eisenhower, and the European headquarters of the United States Navy.
 Following World War II, the Duke of Westminster donated land for a memorial to wartime President Franklin D. Roosevelt.
+Several additional statues and memorials related to the American and British relationship remain in Grosvenor Square.

-The next chancery, also on the square, was designed by Finnish American modernist architect Eero Saarinen and constructed in the late 1950s, opening in 1960.
+The next chancery, at 30 Grosvenor Square, was designed by Finnish American modernist architect Eero Saarinen and constructed in the late 1950s, opening in 1960.
 The United States paid only a symbolic peppercorn rent to the Duke of Westminster for use of the land.
 In response to an American offer to buy the site outright, the duke's trustee requested the return of ancestral lands confiscated following the American Revolutionary War, namely the city of Miami.
 The chancery had nine storeys, three of which are below ground.
 A large gilded aluminum bald eagle by Theodore Roszak, with a wingspan of over 11 metres (35 feet), is situated on the roof of the Chancery Building, making it a recognizable London landmark.
 In October 2009, the building was granted Grade II listed status.
 The building served as the chancery until 2017, and has been described as a modernist classic and architectural gem.
+The building reopened in 2025 after substantial interior alterations as The Chancery Rosewood, a luxury hotel.